 Knight in Sour Armor: His previous experience with the X-Men leaves him rather jaded, and he isn't pleased that Tommy drags him into investigating the supposed thief at their workplace.
 He doesn't exactly fight it however.

 Not So Different: Next to Loki he's the smartest member of the team, which may actually explain their initial dislike for each other.
 He proves he can be just as much manipulative and selfish when he tries to break Billy and Teddy's relationship.

-Scarily Competent Tracker: With the help of mathematics, he manages to narrow down the gang's favourite haunt and even nails down their favourite order.
+Scarily Competent Tracker: With the help of mathematics, he manages to narrow down the gang's favorite haunt and even nails down their favorite order.

 Scary Shiny Glasses: His orange shades can have this effect, notably in the scene where they investigate Tommy's disappearance.

 Spanner in the Works: Word of God states he's one for Loki, as his plans didn't took into account somebody like him joining the team.
 This is also the reason he won't make "meet the team" blogposts for David, like did for other characters - he enjoys the fact people don't know what to expect from this guy, thanks to his status as this.